Rem01Gaming/encore/website/docs/guide/getting-started.md

 Encore Tweaks dynamically adjusts your device's performance based on real-time data, such as the currently running app, screen state (awake or not), and battery saver mode.
 Using this information, it seamlessly switches between different profiles to optimize performance or save power as needed.

-In contrast from scheduler modules such as Uperf and Tritium, Encore Tweaks works in more traditional way compared to them, this gives more stability and compatibility to older devices that doesn't support eBPF.
+In contrast, from scheduler modules such as Uperf and Tritium, Encore Tweaks works in more traditional way compared to them, this gives more stability and compatibility to older devices that doesn't support eBPF.

 ### Performance Profile